-They may not take part in sales and in adjudications held by the Administration or by the Institutions arising from the State or submitted to its control.
+They may not take part in sales [marchés] and in adjudications held by the Administration or by the Institutions corresponding to the State or submitted to its control.

-No member of Government may make a profit through his position, or make use of[,] directly or indirectly to personal ends[,] information that is communicated to him.
+No member of Government may make a profit through his position, or make use of[,] directly or indirectly for personal ends[,] information that is communicated to him.